jumpyjacko/resentral_server_rs/README.md

+# PROJECT IS ARCHIVED
+... see the [main repository](https://github.com/jumpyjacko/resentral_flutter) for more info.
+You can build your own docker image with this repo if you want (I don't have the image hosted anywhere! sorry!)

 # resentral_server_rs
 Re-write and basically revival of my old Sentral web-scraping server for resentral.
 The main app is at [this repo](https://github.com/jumpyjacko/resentral_flutter).